 • Use the Service ID field to specify parameters to control the database service process.
 For servers that are stored in the Enterprise Manager directory, enter the service ID.
 On Windows machines, this is the identifier for the Windows service.
-On Linux machines, this is the name of the init script used
+On Linux machines, the name of the init script used to start the server is /etc/init.d and the name of the systemd script to start the server is systemctl.
+For example, the name of the Advanced Server 10 service is edb-as-10.
+For local servers, the setting is operating system dependent:

 - If the PEM client is running on a Windows machine, it can control the postmaster service if you have sufficient access rights.
 Enter the name of the service.
-In case of a remote server, it must be prepended by the machine name (e.g. PSE1\pgsq1-8.0).
+In case of a remote server, it must be prepended by the machine name (e.g. PSE1\pgsql-8.0).
 PEM will automatically discover services running on your local machine. - If the PEM client is running on a Linux machine, it can control processes running on the local machine if you have enough access rights.
 Provide a full path and needed options to access the pg_ctl program.
 When executing service control functions, PEM will append status/start/stop keywords to this.
-For example:

-'''

-sudo /usr/local/pgsql/bin/pg_ctl -D /data/pgsql

-'''

-- If the server is a member of a Failover Manager cluster, you can use PEM to monitor the health of the cluster and to replace the master node if necessary.
+For example: - sudo /usr/pgsql-x/bin/pg_ctl -D /var/lib/pgsql/x/data where x is the version of the PostgreSQL database server. - If the server is a member of a Failover Manager cluster, you can use PEM to monitor the health of the cluster and to replace the master node if necessary.
 To enable PEM to monitor Failover Manager, use the EFM cluster name field to specify the cluster name.
 The cluster name is the prefix of the name of the Failover Manager cluster properties file.
 For example, if the cluster properties file is named efm.properties, the cluster name is efm. - If you are using PEM to monitor the status of a Failover Manager cluster, use the EFM installation path field to specify the location of the Failover Manager binary file.
-By default, the Failover Manager binary file is installed in /usr/efm-2.x/bin, where x specifies the Failover Manager version.
+By default, the Failover Manager binary file is installed in /usr/edb/efm-x.x/bin, where x.x specifies the Failover Manager version.

-Fig. 7: The PEM Agent tab of the Create - Server dialog
+Fig. 2.7: The PEM Agent tab of the Create - Server dialog